shamshubham/blog-website-design-react/README.md

    npm start
    ```

-5. Open http://localhost:3000 to view the website in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the website.

-## Folder Structure
+## 🗂️ Folder Structure

+Here’s a breakdown of the project’s folder structure:

 ```
 - src